GDPR in research

 - Hanne Elsen graduated legal practice in Diepenbeek, Master in Laws in Antwerp and Master of Laws in Notarial Law in Ghent.
 In 2016 she started her professional career as a business lawyer at Hasselt University, focusing on the legal aspects of academic research.
 While doing so, she developed a particular interest and expertise in ethics, integrity and privacy.
 She therefore continued her career at Ghent University, where she is currently appointed as Data Protection Officer.
 She has also been assigned as an independent Ethics Expert to the European Commission and is an avid member of several working groups concerning privacy and ethics, such as the Flemish Interuniversity Council (VLIR) on GDPR.

 - Annik Leyman holds a Master in Sociology (2004, Ghent University) and Business Economics (2005, Ghent University).
 From 2006 to 2011 she worked as a researcher at the Policy Research Centre for R&D Indicators where she did research on Human Resources in Research (doctorates, doctoral careers and researchers’ mobility).
-Since 2011 she became part of the Policy and Quality Control Unit of the Research Department at Ghent University.
+Since 2011 she became part of the Data and Process Management team at Ghent University.
 As policy advisor she is, among other things, responsible for the implementation of research data management and GDPR.

 Time schedule & Venue